soundarmoorthy/canvas-theme/README.md

 * Support for authors for pages
 * Privacy policy page
 * Use fonts from google CDN, and support for changing them easily.
+* Copyright year is set automatically based on the date.

 ## How To